 Requires DHHS to develop and report to the legislature a revised distribution formula for the allocation of essential local public health services line item appropriations to local health departments and states legislative intent that the new formula be implemented beginning October 1, 2019.
 Executive and House delete.
-Senate and Conference revise to require that the new distribution formula be implemented by October 1, and that the amount allocated to each local health department shall not be less than the amount allocated in the previous year.
+Senate revises to require that the new distribution formula be implemented by October 1, and that the amount allocated to each local health department shall not be less than the amount allocated in the previous year.
+Conference concurs with Senate.